ChessCom/browser-extension/README.md

 ## Download the extension for...
 - Chrome:
-- Firefox:
+- Firefox: (TBA)
-- Safari:
+- Safari: (TBA)
-- Opera:
+- Opera: (TBA)

 ---

+### Developing

+First clone the repo and then `npm install`.
+Then to run `npm run dev`.
+Load the extension via [Chrome Apps & Extensions Developer Tool](https://chrome.google.com/webstore/detail/chrome-apps-extensions-de/ohmmkhmmmpcnpikjeljgnaoabkaalbgc?hl=en).
+Remember to `npm run lint` before commiting your code!

 ### Contribute
 If you would like to contribute code, please submit a pull request.
 Meaningful contributors will get a free Diamond membership.